 Bison Jam Photo Processing

 - Cropped the photo in Lightroom 5.

 - In the Lightroom 5 Develop Module, increased saturation, contrast, and lightened the shadows.

 - Used the Clouds I filter in Topaz Clarity

 to give the photo some contrast pop and saturation.

-- Selectively lightened and darkened the image using Viveza 2 from Google.
+- Selectively lightened and darkened the image using Viveza 2 from the Nik Collection.